-Trump To Meet Kim Jong Un At DMZ
+Trump Meets Kim Jong Un, Steps Into North Korea

-President Trump plans to meet North Korean leader Kim Jong Un at the Korean Demilitarized Zone later Sunday, in what will be the third time the two leaders have met.
+President Trump became the first sitting U.S. president to step foot in North Korea Sunday, after he met leader Kim Jong Un at the Demilitarized Zone that separates the two Koreas.

-"I'll be meeting with Chairman Kim, I look forward to it very much," Trump told reporters in Seoul Sunday.
+Earlier in the day in Seoul, Trump said "I'll be meeting with Chairman Kim, I look forward to it very much," Trump told reporters.
 "I look forward to seeing him, we've developed a very good relationship, and we understand each other, I do believe he understands me and I think I maybe understand him.
 And sometimes that can lead to very good things."

 Trump described the meeting as only a brief encounter to shake hands.